 Speaking at planning committees

-Please register with Democratic and Legal Services before 12 noon on the working day before the Committee is due to meet by emailing the contact details as shown on the published agenda.
+If you wish to speak at a planning committee please register with Democratic Services before 12 noon on the working day before the Committee is due to meet by emailing [email protected].

 The time, date and details of the venue can be found on the agenda.
-Speakers must be available from the advertised meeting start time.
+Speakers are advised to be available from the advertised meeting start time, as the order that agenda items are discussed may vary.

 The Committee Chair will run through procedures and check whether registered speakers are present.
 Agenda items may not necessarily be discussed in the order they appear on the agenda.

-For each item, the Committee Chair will introduce the item and ask the Planning Officer to present any updates.
+For each item, the Committee Chair will introduce the item and ask the Planning Officer to present their report and any updates.
 The Chair will then call any registered speakers to present their comments to the Committee.

 The order of speakers will be: